mpkondrashin/cdemo/file_security/README.md

 ```
 or use ```https://www.myip.com/```.

-After Cloud Formation template will finish to run, login into the EC2 instance and run the following command:
+After the CloudFormation template finishes running, log in to the EC2 instance and run the following command:
 ```shell
 sudo bash
 cd /root